8. Data Parallel MLP#

 // this can be replaced with a procedure that actually samples a batch of data.

-// out1 now contains the work we would like to schedule on device i.
+// out1 now contains the work we would like to schedule with policy i.

-// By invoking schedule on device i, we generate a device future which is
+// By invoking schedule with that policy, we generate a device future which is

-// ready to execute on device i.
+// ready to execute on the policy's chosen stream.
 By spawning a task for the device future,

 // we submit the work for execution to the async runtime (tokio).
 We then